carVertical

 Evaldas Zabitis

 New car buyers expect that everything in their vehicle will work as it is supposed to.
 While auto parts wear down over time, premature issues can also happen because of the manufacturer's fault.
-In that case, a manufacturer must take full responsibility and issue a safety recall.
+In that case, the manufacturer may be required to take full responsibility and issue a safety recall.

 A recall is a free fix for a safety-related defect.
 These defects can be anything from faulty radio wiring to loose lug nuts.
 When a certain model receives a recall, its owners are notified by mail, email, or phone.
 However, only 75% of recalled vehicles are brought for repairs.